 Foundation Doctor's Guide to Wessex

-Wessex foundation school stretches from Basingstoke, south to Portsmouth & Southampton, and then west along the coast towards Dorchester & Bournemouth, and then also extends to Jersey.
+Wessex Foundation School is part of Health Education England Wessex and covers a broad area; stretching from Basingstoke, south to Portsmouth & Southampton, and then west along the coast towards Dorchester & Bournemouth, and then also extends to Jersey.

 Foundation School Statistics

 2021 Competition Ratio: 0.74

 Below is an interactive bar chart displaying the competition ratios, lowest entry scores, and the number of posts over the past 5 years.